A Tour Operator’s Guide to Mobile BookingsAugust 2, 2018, Kyla Steeves

 We’ve learned that a mobile website needs to accommodate goal-oriented and impatient travelers.
 If you’ve conducted the above tests and discovered your site isn’t fit for mobile browsing, then you can tweak your website to make sure it does.

-Here are a few things you can do right now to optimize the mobile experience:
+Here are a few things you can do right now for mobile booking optimization:

 - Publish key information on your landing page.
 Mobile visitors don’t want to spend time reading through paragraphs of information.
 Short and sweet is best.